HackYourFuture/HTML-CSS/Week1/README.md

 The first thing you'll notice is that once you type in a command, the computer doesn't always give back feedback.
 This is completely normal.
 Most of application development goes like that, and it's good to get used to it.

-Please install [Git for Windows](https://gitforwindows.org) which comes with an application called **Git BASH** which simulates frequently used CLI commands.
+**Note for Windows users**: Please install [Git for Windows](https://gitforwindows.org).
+It comes with an application called *Git BASH* which simulates frequently used CLI commands in Unix fashion.
+This aligns our work here in this course, as we can all use the same commands.
+But there is an even bigger reason: Being comfortable in the Unix Bash shell is very important for a web developer, as web servers usually run Linux.

 For more information, check the following resources and code along: